-- 1.1 The salary for individual Librarians will be governed by the following rules: - a) Normally, each Librarian will move one step up the salary scale each University year unless she or he is at the ceiling of his or her rank.
+- 1.1 The salary for individual Librarians will be governed by the following rules: - a) Normally, each Librarian will move one step up the salary scale each University year unless they are at the ceiling of their rank.
 In the latter case, the next year's salary will be the ceiling salary for that Librarian's rank.